DeanHazineh/DFlat/readme.md

 - A validated, auto-differentiable framework for field propagation, point-spread function calculations, and image rendering built on Pytorch.
 - A growing set of pre-trained, efficient neural networks to model the optical response of metasurface cells (alongside the released datasets).
 - A new and simple design architecture for adding your own datasets and training your own models.
+- A autodifferentiable field solver (RCWA) to optimize structures on cells or generate new libraries

 By treating optical layers in the same fashion as standard, differentiable neural layers, deep learning pipelines can be built to simultaneously optimize optical hardware and ML computational back-ends for the next generation of computational imaging devices.